LambdAurora/lambdaurora.github.io/src/tutorials/c/pointer_arithmetic.md

 [[ToC]]

 ## What are pointers useful for?
-What do they point exactly?
+What do they point to exactly?

 [C] pointers allow to point to a place in memory, which allows you to pass data without copying its content.
 This is very useful for mutable data, avoiding copies, passing functions, and more.